 My Baptism: How God Sees Me

-Composition of Place I go in spirit to the parish church of my baptism to visualize the people who are there, see the details, look at my godparents, consider their motives for being there, look and listen for signs of the faith they are passing on to me, and go prayerfully through the ritual during which God was active in ways I could not possibly perceive or remember.
+I go in spirit to the parish church of my baptism to visualize the people who are there, see the details, look at my godparents, consider their motives for being there, look and listen for signs of the faith they are passing on to me, and go prayerfully through the ritual during which God was active in ways I could not possibly perceive or remember.

 — Do a reflective reading of the complete rite reproduced at end of this section.